Canyon County assistance programs.

-Get help at the holidays from charities and non-profits in Canyon County.
-Based on donation levels, there may be free gifts, toys, hot meals, winter coats, and clothing.
+Get free help at the holidays from charities and non-profits in Canyon County.
+Based on donation levels, there may be free Christmas gifts, toys, hot meals, winter coats, and clothing.
 Children, the homeless and senior citizens in the county receive most of the support.
+There are also Easter and Thanksgiving food baskets.
 Find Canyon County Christmas assistance.

 Non-profits, charities, churches, and other organizations to turn to for free or low cost food, meals, and groceries in Canyon County include the following.
+Many partner with the Feeding America Network.
 They may also offer other support, such as free Thanksgiving or Christmas meals as well as applications to food stamps in Canyon County Idaho.

 12 Baskets Food Pantry is located at 11212 Lone Star Rd, Nampa, Idaho 83651, phone (208) 546-5896

 World Harvest Food Pantry, 803 Main St, Caldwell, Idaho 83605, telephone (208) 284-4411

 Middleton Food Pantry can be contacted at (208) 585-6621.
 They also provide Thanksgiving and Christmas Meals as well as access to food pantries.